 Grillo

 Famous for making Marsala wines, you can also find Grillo grapes in both varietal and blended white wines.
-Light and fresh, expect fruity flavors like ripe citrus and even some spice.
+Light and fresh, expect fruity flavors like ripe citrus and a hint of spice.

 Pair it with: seafood pasta, roasted fowl, and baked casseroles